WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 `catch_all` block.
 All `catch` blocks must precede the `catch_all` block, if any.
 The `catch`/`catch_all` instructions (within the try construct) are called the _catching_ instructions.
-There may not be any `catch` or `catch_all` blocks after a `try`, at which point the whole `try` block is effectively a regular block.
+There may not be any `catch` or `catch_all` blocks after a `try`, in which case the whole `try` block is effectively a regular block.

 The _body_ of the try block is the list of instructions before the first